The X-Files: Fandom

-The producers did not endorse some fans' readings, according to a study on the subject: "Not content to allow Shippers to perceive what they wish, Carter has consistently reassured NoRomos [those against the idea of a Mulder/Scully romance] that theirs is the preferred reading.
+The producers did not endorse some fans' readings, according to a study on the subject: Not content to allow Shippers to perceive what they wish, Carter has consistently reassured NoRomos [those against the idea of a Mulder/Scully romance] that theirs is the preferred reading.
 This allows him the plausible deniability to credit the show's success to his original plan even though many watched in anticipation of a romance, thanks, in part, to his strategic polysemy.
-He can deny that these fans had reason to do so, however, since he has repeatedly stated that a romance was not and would never be."
+He can deny that these fans had reason to do so, however, since he has repeatedly stated that a romance was not and would never be.
 The Scully-obsessed writer in Carter's 1999 episode "Milagro" was read by some as his alter ego, realizing that by this point "she has fallen for Mulder despite his authorial intent".
 The writers sometimes paid tribute to the more visible fans by naming minor characters after them.
-The best example is Leyla Harrison.
-Played by Jolie Jenkins and introduced in the eighth-season episode "Alone", Harrison, was created and named in memory of an Internet fan and prolific writer of fan fiction of the same name, who died of cancer on February 10, 2001.
+For example, Leyla Harrison, played by Jolie Jenkins and introduced in the eighth-season episode "Alone", was created and named in memory of an Internet fan and prolific writer of fan fiction of the same name, who died of cancer on February 10, 2001.